The First Room

 The operating system is installed before we have words for it.

-Before the boardroom, before the classroom or the stage, there is the room where the nervous system learns what to expect from people, from safety, from belonging.
-Not learns in the way we learn a language or a skill.
-Learns in the way the body learns to breathe: completely, before any instruction arrives, in a process the conscious mind never supervises and therefore never fully audits.
+Before the boardroom or the classroom or the stage, there is the room where the nervous system learns what to expect from people, from safety, from belonging.
+Not learns in the way we learn a language or a skill but in the way the body learns to breathe: completely, before any instruction arrives, in a process the conscious mind never fully audits.

-The infant is already running a read that precedes any word by years.
-Edward Tronick (a developmental expert in Neuro-behaviour) demonstrated this in 1975: mothers held blank expressions for two minutes while interacting with their infants.
-The infants escalated through bids for re-engagement, then distress, then withdrawal, then a kind of physiological collapse the recording equipment could measure in real time.
+The child is already running a read that precedes any word by years.
+Edward Tronick, a developmental expert in neuro-behaviour, demonstrated this in 1975: mothers held blank expressions for two minutes while interacting with their children.
+Each child reached for reconnection first, then tipped into distress, then withdrew, and finally entered a kind of bodily shutdown you could watch move through them on the recording.
 Two minutes of the trusted face, blank.
-Their nervous system was already running, already reading, already concluding.
+Their nervous system was already running, reading and drawing conclusions about their situation and environment.

 Safe: the social engagement system activates.
 The person becomes available for genuine connection, clear thinking, creative contribution.

-Not safe: the body routes toward protection, and what the room gets is a defended version of the person, however capable, however well-intentioned, however professionally trained they might be.
+Not safe: the body routes toward protection, and what the room gets is a defended version of the person, however capable, well-intentioned or professionally trained they might be.

 Jane was eighteen the night her father moved out.
-She heard her mother's footsteps go from the kitchen to the front room to the kitchen again in a particular sequence she would, for the rest of her life, recognise in any house going forward.
+She heard her mother's footsteps go from the kitchen to the front room to the kitchen again in a particular sequence she would, for the rest of her life, recognise in any house.
 Footsteps that meant something is happening downstairs you are not yet allowed to know about, but which is being arranged in this moment to become the structure of your life.
 Jane did not need the words.
 She had the read.
 It had been running in her body since she was a year and a half old, calibrated across thousands of micro-moments by two adults who had spent twenty years not quite telling each other the truth.
-By the time her mother called her down, three minutes after the call, Jane was already someone slightly different from the person she had been four minutes earlier.
+By the time her mother called her down, Jane was already someone slightly different from the person she had been four minutes earlier.

-Dan Siegel, a clinical professor out of UCLA called the active ingredient 'attunement': the steady, daily, attuned presence of an adult who reads what the child is actually feeling and reflects it back accurately enough that the child learns, slowly, that their inner life is real and can be borne by another human being.
+Dan Siegel, a clinical professor out of UCLA, called the active ingredient attunement: the steady, daily, attuned presence of an adult who reads what the child is actually feeling and reflects it back accurately enough that the child learns, slowly, that their inner life is real and can be borne by another human being.
 Attunement cannot be substituted.
 It cannot be replaced by provision, by education, by access, by any of the things well-intentioned parents reach for when they do not have the language for presence.
-It can only be substituted by itself, given by a person who is present enough to give it.
+It can only be given by a person present enough to give it.

 Most first rooms give it imperfectly.
 The good ones give it imperfectly and repair.
-The others give it imperfectly and do not, and the child builds their adult self on top of the gap.
+The others give it imperfectly and do not heal, and the child builds their adult self on top of the gap.

 What fills that gap, compounding quietly across years, is shame.